braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/contentsquare.md

 # Contentsquare

-{:.subintro}
-[Contentsquare](https://contentsquare.com/) is a digital experience analytics platform that enables an unprecedented understanding of the customer experience.
+> [Contentsquare](https://contentsquare.com/) is a digital experience analytics platform that enables an unprecedented understanding of the customer experience.

 The Braze and Contentsquare integration allows you to send Live Signals (fraud, frustration signals, etc.) as custom events in Braze.
 Leverage Contentsquare experience insights to improve your campaigns' relevance and conversion rates by targeting messages based on your customers' digital experience and body language.